Prime Big Deal Days Isn’t Prime Day

 Don’t let short-term wins undercut long-term plans.

-“It can come back and bite you in the ass if you’re overly aggressive and not thinking about the future-leaning strategy.” - Michael Maher
+“It can come back and bite you in the ass if you’re overly aggressive and not creating a future-leaning strategy.” – Michael Maher